 This facilitates more efficient enterprise-wide planning, analysis, and decision-making initiatives and ensures accurate data management across the entire organization.

-This allows HR leaders to assess employee performance and development through in-depth performance reviews, goal-setting, and competency and skills tests.
+This allows HR leaders to assess employee engagement, performance, and development through in-depth performance reviews, goal-setting, and competency and skills tests.

-This component helps users determine accurate net payments for employees by calculating salaries, hourly wages, variable expenses for bonuses, overtime, sales commissions, shift differentials, merit raises, and withholding deductions as needed.
+This component helps users determine accurate net employee payments by calculating salaries, hourly wages, variable expenses for bonuses, overtime, sales commissions, shift differentials, merit raises, and withholding deductions as needed.

 Before transferring new hires to hiring managers to begin onboarding, recruiters can build career pages for the company’s website, create job requisitions and descriptions, and manage vacant positions.